Jason-Tanis/GVSU-CIS350-THEFOURCORNERS/docs/project-tasks.md

 ### NOTE: The 7 tasks below are being completed simultaneously with the incomplete BeeWare Implementation and Database Integration tasks.

 ### 1. Manually Test Budget Creation
-Description.
+Verify that users can successfully create, edit, and save a new monthly budget.
- - Time estimate: X days
+ - Time estimate: 3 days
  - Responsible: Tony

 ### 2. Manually Test Sign Up/Log In
-Description.
+Ensure that users can sign up, log in, and access their account with valid credentials.
- - Time estimate: X days
+ - Time estimate: 2 days
  - Responsible: Tony

 ### 3. Manually Test Loan Payment Planner
-Description.
+Check that users can input loan details in designated fields and receive accurate calculations.
 (The manual Loan Pmt.
 Planner tests are for the user input fields)
- - Time estimate: X days
+ - Time estimate: 3 days
  - Responsible: Tony

 ### 4. Manually Test Expense/Income
-Description.
+Confirm that users can add, modify, and categorize transactions within their saved budgets.
- - Time estimate: X days
+ - Time estimate: 3 days
  - Responsible: Tony

 ### 5. Manually Test History
-Description.
+Check that past transactions are correctly recorded and displayed in the history screen.
- - Time estimate: X days
+ - Time estimate: 2 days
  - Responsible: Tony

 ### 6. Automatically Test Loan Payment Planner
-Description.
+Run unit tests to verify that the helper functions correctly compute loan payments and timelines.
 (The automated Loan Pmt.
 Planner tests are for the helper functions that do the actual math and return the result)
- - Time estimate: X days
+ - Time estimate: 5 days
  - Responsible: Tony

 ### 7. Automatically Test Application Interactions with Database
-Description.
+Verify that the application correctly saves, retrieves, and updates data in the remote database through automated tests.
- - Time estimate: X days
+ - Time estimate: 5 days
  - Responsible: Tony